MuhammedGzel/text-and-video-classification/README.md

     This should display the version information of CUDA.

-2. **Download and copy CUDNN library:**
+2. **Download and copy CUDNN v8.6.0:**

-    Download the CUDNN library from [this link](https://developer.nvidia.com/cudnn) and copy the necessary files to the appropriate CUDA directories.
+    Download CUDNN v8.6.0 from [this link](https://developer.nvidia.com/cudnn) and go to the directory where CUDA is installed and copy the files from the archive.

 4. **Clone the repository:**